 - Lounge at the beach – One of the main reasons to visit Lagos is to laze on one of its beaches.
-The beaches range from the long, broad Meia Praia on the eastern edge of town, usually crowded in summer with a young crowd, volleyball and beach bars, to the secluded coves beneath the towering cliffs of the Ponta da Piedade.
+The beaches range from the long, broad Meia Praia on the eastern edge of town, (usually crowded in summer with a young crowd, volleyball games, and beach bars), to the secluded coves beneath the towering cliffs of the Ponta da Piedade.

 - Eat, Eat, Eat – Lagos is full of lovely little restaurants where you can order fish, meat dishes, and tapas.
-There are also many vegetarian restaurants in town.
-Lagos is great city to eat in, especially if you are on a budget.
+There are also many vegetarian options in town.
+Lagos is great city in which to eat, especially if you are on a budget.

 - Go diving- The coastline between Lagos and Sagres is the site of numerous underwater caves and shipwrecks.
 One dive with equipment will cost you $65.

-- Visit the fish market – Get here early and see a wonderful selection of fresh sea food as it’s pulled in from the ocean.
-On the first floor there is a fruit and veg market, and above that is the terrace and roof top veranda with restaurant.
+- Visit the fish market – Get here early and see a wonderful selection of fresh seafood as it’s pulled in from the ocean.
+On the first floor there is a fruit and veg market, and above that are the terrace and rooftop veranda with restaurants.
 This is a great place to spend a morning and buy some fresh food.

 - Check out the Grottos – Just a few miles from Lagos is the famous Ponte de Piedade where you have some of the nicest rock formations in Portugal.
-This secluded area makes for a wonderful day trip where you can relax in the sun and swim in the beautiful water.
+This secluded area makes for a wonderful day trip, during which you can relax in the sun and swim in the beautiful water.

 - See the Old Slave Market – In one corner of the Praca da Republica, under the arches of the old customs house is what was Europe’s first slave market.
-The market opened in 1444 and it is said that within a hundred years up to 10,000 slaves were being shipped from Africa every year just to meet Portuguese demand alone.
-The Customs House now serves as an art gallery which is free entry.
+The market opened in 1444 and it is said that, within a century, up to 10,000 slaves were being shipped annually from Africa just to meet Portuguese demand alone.
+The Customs House now serves as an art gallery which offers free entry.

-- Explore the historic churches - Built in the 16th Century the Church of Santa Maria became the Parish church of Lagos in the mid-18th century as the old Parish church was destroyed in the 1755 earthquake.
-The 18th Century Church of Santo António sits just off the waterfront The altar is decorated with some of Portugal’s most notable baroque gilt carvings.
+- Explore the historic churches - Built in the 16th Century, the Church of Santa Maria became the parish church of Lagos in the mid-18th century after the old parish church was destroyed in the 1755 earthquake.
+The 18th-century Church of Santo António sits just off the waterfront The altar is decorated with some of Portugal’s most notable baroque gilt carvings.